Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

  This function will trigger the enumeration of an RS485 slave stack.
  The response is the last stack ID in the stack.
-For example: If a Master sends a 5 as a start stack ID to the slave and the slave answers with 7 as the end stack ID, it means that the RS485 slave stack consists of 3 Bricks or Bricklets with stack ID 5, 6 and 7.
+For example: If a master sends a 5 as a start stack ID to the slave and the slave answers with 7 as the end stack ID, it means that the RS485 slave stack consists of 3 Bricks or Bricklets with stack ID 5, 6 and 7.